 ‘They can’t have missed the balloon,’ Missy grumbles, throwing a glance over her shoulder towards the huge silhouette of their transportation against the dark sky.
 ‘Tara, I’m not sure about this.
 I’m scared…’

 ‘Of a zombie?
 Or of Magnus?’

-The sound of paces makes them scramble for shelter, ducking down behind a gravestone.
-The paces stop, and they can hear someone swearing.
-Then the sound of paces moves away again and Granny ventures a quick glance, just in time to see someone walk into the mausoleum.
+The crunching of shoes on the gravel makes them scramble for shelter, ducking down behind some scrawny bushes.
+The paces stop, and they can hear someone muttering in Icelandic.
+Then the sound of paces moves away and Granny ventures a quick glance, just in time to see someone step through the door to the mausoleum.

 ‘Good evening.’
-The mausoleum keeper tips his hat politely, turning a big key in the lock.
+The mausoleum keeper touches his beanie politely, turning a big key in the lock.
 ‘I’m sorry, but we’re closed, ladies.
 Maybe I can help you.’

 Granny smiles charmingly.
 ‘We’re on holiday and we would like to know if-’